ddev/ddev-selenium-standalone-chrome/README.md

 ## Overview

-Makes it super easy to run Functional, FunctionalJavascript, and Nightwatch tests in DDEV.
-You can follow along in the browser via noVNC.
+Makes it easy to run Functional, FunctionalJavascript, and Nightwatch tests in DDEV.

 This service can be used with any project type.
 The examples below are Drupal-specific.
 Contributions for docs and tests that show this service working with other project types are appreciated.